codepath/android_guides/Creating-and-Using-Fragments.md

 ### Fragment Lifecycle

-Fragment has many methods which can be overriden to plug into the lifecycle (similar to an Activity):
+Fragment has many methods which can be overridden to plug into the lifecycle (similar to an Activity):

 - `onAttach()` is called when a fragment is connected to an activity
 - `onCreate()` is called to do initial creation of the fragment.
-- `onCreateView()` is called by Android once the Fragment should create
+- `onCreateView()` is called by Android once the Fragment should inflate a view
-- `onActivityCreated()` is called when host activity has completed its `onCreate()`.
+- `onActivityCreated()` is called when host activity has completed its `onCreate()` method.
 - `onDestroyView()` is called when fragment is being destroyed
 - `onStart()` is called once the fragment gets visible
 - `onResume()` - Allocate “expensive” resources such as registering for location, sensor updates, etc.